mikrohard/srtm3/README.md

 1.)
 The *.hgt files need to be in the same folder as the binary.

 2.)
-Currently only works with NXXEYYY.hgt files
+The parser supports all hemispheres